rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 It seems like our readers are generally happy with the newsletter, and have good ideas on how to improve it.
 We will discuss how to implement these ideas in the future and keep you updated on our progress.

 If you are interested in helping us out, we are always looking for new editors and contributors.
-Just leave us a message on Discord or GitHub.
+Just leave us a message on [Discord] or [GitHub].

 Again, thank you very much for your feedback.
 Rebooting the newsletter was a big ordeal for us, and we are happy to see such an active interest in the community.
 We hope that we can continue to provide you with a newsletter you enjoy.